 If users are operating devices other than Android, or you simply want to use a universal attribution method, then implement one of the following attribution methods.

 Unique Identifier Matching

 Attribution Analytics performs unique identifier matching by matching the unique identifiers from the install to a click.
 Unique identifier matching is an automated and real-time method of comparing clicks to installs instead of manually performing the match at the end of a week or month using Excel spreadsheets.
 Attribution using unique identifiers enables 1:1 accuracy of matching clicks to installs (when identifiers are passed app-to-app).

 Device fingerprinting pulls basic (and not always 100% unique) information (such as IP address) from mobile device headers to connect a user from ad-click to app install (or some other conversion).
-Device fingerprint matching works by redirecting users through a measurement URL and collecting the publicly available HTTP headers about the device.
-Attribution Analytics uses this information to create a unique fingerprint about the device (whose user clicked a measurement URL).
+Device fingerprint matching works by redirecting users through a TUNE link and collecting the publicly available HTTP headers about the device.
+Attribution Analytics uses this information to create a unique fingerprint about the device (whose user clicked a TUNE link).
 When a user installs the mobile app, the Attribution Analytics SDK collects the same data points from within the mobile app and sends it to the Attribution Analytics platform, which searches for clicks with the matching fingerprint of the install.
 Attribution Analytics attributes the install to the device that had the last click with a matching fingerprint.
 While you use identifier matching for app-to-app attribution, you use device fingerprint matching for web-to-app attribution because the publishing app in app-to-app scenarios cannot actually pass device identifiers.
 For more information about device fingerprint matching, please visit Main Methodologies for Attribution.